idea404/devnet-token-bot/README.md

 ## Usage

 - `/start`: Start the bot and receive instructions
-- `/addmember`: Add your email or Telegram handle to the authorized list
+- `/getrpcurl`: Receive your assigned RPC URL
-- `/gettoken`: Receive the RPC URL based on your email or Telegram handle
+- `/getsandboxurl`: Get the URL for the web IDE sandbox